vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis: Case studies

-The evaluation proceeds in stages, systematically uncovering the implications of perspective choice: \begin{enumerate} \item \textbf{Deterministic Analysis}: We calculate the Incremental Cost-Effectiveness Ratio (ICER) for each perspective using base-case parameter values.
-This step identifies potential decision discordance. \item \textbf{Deterministic Sensitivity Analysis (DSA)}: We perform one-way sensitivity analyses to identify which parameters (e.g., discount rates, utility weights) most influence the results, visualized via Tornado diagrams. \item \textbf{Probabilistic Sensitivity Analysis (PSA)}: We run 1,000 Monte Carlo simulations to quantify parameter uncertainty.
-This generates the Cost-Effectiveness Plane and Cost-Effectiveness Acceptability Curve (CEAC). \item \textbf{Cost of Illness (COI)}: Prior to the full CEA, we estimate the total economic burden of the disease under the status quo, disaggregated by payer (Health System vs. Societal). \item \textbf{Budget Impact Analysis (BIA)}: We estimate the aggregate financial consequences of adopting the intervention over a 5-year horizon, considering the eligible population size. \item \textbf{Distributional and VoP Analysis}: We apply the Atkinson inequality aversion parameter ($\epsilon=0.5$) to estimate the Equity-Weighted Net Monetary Benefit ($NMB_{eq}$).
+The evaluation proceeds in the following stages: \begin{enumerate} \item \textbf{Deterministic Analysis}: We calculate the Incremental Cost-Effectiveness Ratio (ICER) for each perspective using base-case parameter values.
+This step identifies potential decision discordance. \item \textbf{Deterministic Sensitivity Analysis (DSA)}: We perform one-way sensitivity analyses to identify which parameters (e.g., discount rates, utility weights) most influence the results, visualized via Tornado diagrams. \item \textbf{Probabilistic Sensitivity Analysis (PSA)}: We run \PublicationDrawCount{} seeded Monte Carlo draws for the demonstration.
+Mean-one lognormal arm-level multipliers use coefficients of variation of 10\% for health-system costs, 15\% for societal costs, and 5\% for QALYs; QALY draws are shared across perspectives.
+This synthetic uncertainty model tests the workflow and is not an empirically estimated joint distribution. \item \textbf{Cost of Illness (COI)}: Prior to the full CEA, we estimate the total economic burden of the disease under the status quo, disaggregated by payer (Health System vs. Societal). \item \textbf{Budget Impact Analysis (BIA)}: We estimate the aggregate financial consequences of adopting the intervention over a 5-year horizon, considering the eligible population size. \item \textbf{Distributional and VoP Analysis}: We apply the Atkinson inequality aversion parameter ($\epsilon=0.5$) to estimate the Equity-Weighted Net Monetary Benefit ($NMB_{eq}$).
 Concurrently, we calculate the Value of Perspective (VoP) to quantify the opportunity cost of ignoring societal costs. \end{enumerate}